-This review of the loan schedules will benefit anyone in the lending area, including loan officers, loan assistants, and any loan operations personnel responsible for coding loans.
-It will supplement annual comprehensive Call Report training recommended by bank regulators.
+This review of the loan schedules will benefit anyone responsible for loan accounting, lending operations to include loan officers, loan assistants, and any loan operations personnel responsible for coding loans.
+This training will supplement annual comprehensive Call Report training recommended by bank regulators.

 Continuing Education (CE) Credits

 This webinar is recommended for 2.5 CE Credit Hours.
 Each attendee will receive a Certificate of Attendance for self-reporting of CE Credits.View Delivery Options